OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

         >    - `~/Library/Containers/com.microsoft.{host}/Data/Library/Caches/` where `{host}` is the Office host (e.g., `Excel`)
         >    - `com.microsoft.Office365ServiceV2/Data/Caches/com.microsoft.Office365ServiceV2/`

-3. If the local web server is already running, stop it.
+3. If the local web server is already running, stop it by closing the node command window.

 4. Because your manifest file has been updated, you must sideload your add-in again, using the updated manifest file.
 Start the local web server and sideload your add-in: